Liquid Bulk Tank Terminal operating in the Port of Liepaja (Latvia)

 ISO/IEC 17025:2005 Laboratory (testing - certified since 2013).

-Fully independent (privately owned) liquid bulk tank terminal founded in 2000.
+Fully independent (privately held) liquid bulk tank terminal founded in 2000.

 Part of Liepaja Special Economic Zone (LSEZ status since 2002) in the ice-free port of Liepaja, Latvia.